Timinator2000/Algorithm_X/03 - AlgorithmXSolver/04 - troubleshooting.md

 # Practice Makes Perfect

-Down below, I have duplicated full _hard coded_ solution to Mrs. Knuth Part I. Use this code to do the following:
+In this section, I have duplicated the full _hard coded_ solution to the Mrs. Knuth Part I example test case.
+Use this code to do the following:

 1) Print out all the requirements, actions and the requirements satisfied by each action.